tornqvist/fun-component/README.md

 ### Standalone

-Though fun-component was authored with [choo](https://github.com/choojs/choo) in mind it works just as well standalone!
+Though fun-component was authored with [choo](https://github.com/choojs/choo) in mind it works just as well standalone.

 ```javascript
 var button = require('./button')